-Attachment A Scope of Work
+ATTACHMENT A: SCOPE OF WORK

-Attachment B Budget and Reimbursement Schedule
+ATTACHMENT B: BUDGET AND REIMBURSEMENT SCHEDULE

-Attachment C Penalty/Notice/Appeal Process
+ATTACHMENT C: PENALTY/NOTICE/APPEAL PROCESS

-Attachment D Draft Policy Development, Procedures or Forms Appeal Process
+ATTACHMENT D: POLICY AND FORMS DEVELOPMENT AND APPEAL PROCESS

-Attachment E Incentive Payments
+ATTACHMENT E: INCENTIVE PAYMENTS

-Attachment F Case Responsibilities
+ATTACHMENT F: CASE RESPONSIBILITIES

-Attachment G Indirect Cost Rate
+ATTACHMENT G: INDIRECT COST RATE

-Attachment H Safeguarding Federal Tax Information
+ATTACHMENT H: IRS SAFEGUARDING CONTRACT LANGUAGE FOR

-7. CONSIDERATION.
-The County through the DA's office agrees to provide the services set forth in paragraph (6) at a cost to be determined per Attachment B with installments payable monthly, not exceeding the approved annual budget.
-Total expenditures for this contract shall not exceed the following amounts: \$13,212,506; \$4,191,120 for SFY 13; \$4,400,676 for SFY 14; \$4,620,710 for SFY 15.
+GENERAL SERVICES

-8. ASSENT.
-The parties agree that the terms and conditions listed on incorporated attachments of this Contract are also specifically a part of this Contract and are limited only by their respective order of precedence and any limitations expressly provided.
+- 7. CONSIDERATION.
+The County through the DA's office agrees to provide the services set forth in paragraph (6) at a cost of \$18,472,056 per Attachment B with the total Contract or installments payable monthly, not exceeding \$18,472,056 total contract value; \$4,482,202 for FY18, \$4,571,546 for FY19, \$4,662,677 for FY20 and \$4,755,631 for FY21, (the approved annual budget).
+Any intervening end to an annual or biennial appropriation period shall be deemed an automatic renewal (not changing the overall Contract term) or a termination as the results of legislative appropriation may require. - 8.
+ASSENT.
+The parties agree that the terms and conditions listed on incorporated attachments of this Contract are also specifically a part of this Contract and are limited only by their respective order of precedence and any limitations expressly provided